Rotor Resurfacing: Should I Replace or Machine Brake Rotors?

 Rotor Resurfacing/Machine Rotors

 Brake rotors lose some thickness little by little whenever brakes are applied.
 People machine rotors to extend rotors life.
-Some machine them to solve problems, like gain back stopping power, vibrating, squeaking, squealing, etc. However, machining rotors results in poor quality, time consuming, cost, safety issues, and not getting them done properly.
+There are downsides, though.
+Machining can lead to poorer quality rotors and safety issues, is time consuming, and can be difficult to do correctly.

 Machining rotors can gain back some friction on worn rotors and reduce run-out.
 Some people even resurface rotors a couple times before rotor replacement.
 The machining process usually start with sanding the rotors with 120 grit sandpaper to get rid of build-up deposit and dirt.
 Then cutting, thinning, and trimming the surface of rotors, also known as resurfacing.
 Finally, testing.
 Test drive the vehicle to see if the rotors gained some friction back.